DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/robot/cali_pro.rst

 .. image:: Images/cali_waypoint_layout.png
     :align: center

 This is the sample waypoints layout poses, this is 9 waypoints.
-If user decides to add more waypoints to minimize the error, user need to modify the program.
+If you decided to add more waypoints to minimize the error, you would need to modify the program.
 But the basic concept of wayppoints is the same: waypoints can form a circle around the central waypoint.

 Execute the Program